i-abdullahirshad/gamepadscheck/src/content/articles/switch-pro-controller-on-pc.md

 So when you connect one, Windows detects a device, but games looking for an XInput controller find nothing.
 The controller is fine.
 It is simply speaking a language the game does not read.

 You can check this yourself.
-Connect the controller and open a gamepad mapping test with Steam closed.
+Connect the controller and open a [button mapping test](/button-mapping-test/) with Steam closed.
 You will usually see the controller appear with a blank mapping field, meaning it is reporting a raw layout with no standard applied.
 That is exactly why games ignore it.

 ### **Method 1: Steam (recommended)**